azuryarchive/azury.js/README.md

 ```
  npm i azury.js
 ```
-Create a configuration file named `azury.json` in the root directory of your project and paste the following code.
+Create a configuration file named `azury.json` in the root directory of your project and copy-paste the following code.
 ```JSON
 {
   "token": "PASTE YOUR TOKEN HERE",